Giovanni Paolo Panini

-Giovanni Paolo Panini or Pannini (17 June 1691 – 21 October 1765) was an Italian painter and architect who worked in Rome and is primarily known as one of the vedutisti ("view painters").
+Giovanni Paolo, also known as Gian Paolo Panini or Pannini (17 June 1691 – 21 October 1765), was an Italian Baroque painter and architect who worked in Rome and is primarily known as one of the vedutisti ("view painters").
 As a painter, Panini is best known for his vistas of Rome, in which he took a particular interest in the city's antiquities.
 Among his most famous works are his view of the interior of the Pantheon (on behalf of Francesco Algarotti), and his vedute—paintings of picture galleries containing views of Rome.
 Most of his works, especially those of ruins, have a fanciful and unreal embellishment characteristic of capriccio themes.
 In this they resemble the capricci of Marco Ricci.
 Panini also painted portraits, including one of Pope Benedict XIV.

 Biography

 As a young man, Panini trained in his native town of Piacenza, under Giuseppe Natali and Andrea Galluzzi, and with stage designer Francesco Galli-Bibiena.
 In 1711, he moved to Rome, where he studied drawing with Benedetto Luti.

+In 1724 he married Miss Gossert, sister-in-law of Wengkels, director of the French Academy in Rome, with whom he had two sons: Giuseppe Pannini (Rome, 1720-1812), the architect, and Francesco Panini (Rome, 1745 - 1812), the painter, who followed in his father's footsteps and manners.

 In Rome, Panini earned a name for himself as a decorator of palaces.
 Some of his works included the Villa Patrizi (1719–1725), the Palazzo de Carolis (1720), and the Seminario Romano (1721–1722).
 In 1719, Panini was admitted to the Congregazione dei Virtuosi al Pantheon.
 He taught in Rome at the Accademia di San Luca and the Académie de France, where he is said to have influenced Jean-Honoré Fragonard.
 In 1754, he served as the prince (director) of the Accademia di San Luca.

 The Spanish monarchs appreciated his work in such a way that, commissioned by Filippo Juvarra, he sent paintings to decorate the Lacquer Room of the Royal Palace of La Granja de San Ildefonso.
 In addition, King Carlos IV, when he was Prince, bought several of his works that are still preserved in the Prado Museum and in the royal palaces.

 Panini died in Rome on 21 October 1765.